projf/projf-explore/graphics/2d-shapes/README.md

 make top_castle
 ```

-After the build completes you'll have a bin file, such as `top_castle.bin`.
+After the build completes, you'll have a bin file, such as `top_castle.bin`.
 Use the bin file to program your board:

 ```shell
 iceprog top_castle.bin